turna1/Gemini_2.0_Flash/README.md

 Keep in mind that Gemini 2.0 is still being rolled out and improved, so information may change over time.
 These links should give you a solid foundation for understanding its capabilities and potential.

-If you have ideas for improving these notebooks or adding more examples, feel free to fork the repository and submit a pull request.

 If You're looking for more hands-on experience with Gemini 2.0!
 Here are some GitHub repositories with Colab notebooks that will help you get started:

 **1. Google Cloud Platform's Generative AI Samples:**